-The 20 Best Trade School Jobs: Highest Paying Trades That Are Growing Fast With Thousands of Openings
+20 Of The Best Trade School Jobs: Highest Paying Trades That Are Growing Fast With Thousands of Openings

 Here's why it can pay to pursue trade school jobs: They often provide good incomes, a large number of opportunities, and enhanced career stability.
 Many of the highest paying trades in America can be entered after completing a short, skills-based program from a trade school (a broad term that can also mean a vocational school, community college, or technical institute).

 Plus, the fastest-growing, most in-demand, and highest paying trade jobs are frequently some of the most satisfying.
 They often involve hands-on, mentally engaging tasks, leading to a real sense of pride, achievement, and confidence.
-By pursuing vocational education, you get the opportunity to gain more financial prosperity, job security, and day-to-day enjoyment.
+By choosing a vocational school, you get the opportunity to gain more financial prosperity, job security, and day-to-day enjoyment.

 Simply put, you don't need to spend four years in higher education to become a skilled worker with good opportunities.
 As you'll learn from the trade school jobs list below, you can achieve vocational success with a shorter, more career-oriented education.

-- 20 Best Trade School Jobs for High Pay, Growth Rate, and Number of Openings
+20 of the Best Trade School Jobs for High Pay and Openings

 We're defining a trade as an occupation that requires a particular set of mid- to high-level skills.
 A trade school job is any vocation that meets that definition, and you can train for at a vocational college or technical institute.